PavelGrigoryevDS/awesome-data-analysis/README.md

 Color theory, chart selection guides, and storytelling tips.

-- [Data Visualization Curriculum](https://github.com/uwdata/visualization-curriculum) - Interactive notebooks designed to teach data visualization concepts.
+- [Visualization Curriculum](https://github.com/uwdata/visualization-curriculum) - Interactive notebooks designed to teach data visualization concepts.
 - [The Python Graph Gallery](https://python-graph-gallery.com/) - A collection of Python graph examples for data visualization.
 - [FlowingData](https://flowingdata.com/) - Insights on data analysis and visualization.
-- [The Data Visualization Catalogue](https://datavizcatalogue.com/index.html) - A comprehensive catalog of data visualization types.
+- [Data Visualization Catalogue](https://datavizcatalogue.com/index.html) - A comprehensive catalog of data visualization types.
 - [From Data to Viz](https://github.com/holtzy/data_to_viz) - A guide to choosing the right visualization based on your data.
 - [Data Viz Project](https://datavizproject.com/) - A resource for selecting suitable visualizations.
-- [Your guide for choosing the right chart types](https://www.anychart.com/chartopedia/usage-type/) - A guide to help you select the appropriate chart types.
+- [Chartopedia](https://www.anychart.com/chartopedia/usage-type/) - A guide to help you select the appropriate chart types.
-- [Data Visualization Insights & Tutorials](https://dataforvisualization.com/) - Tutorials and insights on data visualization techniques.
+- [DataForVisualization](https://dataforvisualization.com/) - Tutorials and insights on data visualization techniques.
-- [Truth & Beauty - Moritz Stefaner](https://truth-and-beauty.net/) - Exploration of the aesthetics of data visualization.
+- [Truth & Beauty](https://truth-and-beauty.net/) - Exploration of the aesthetics of data visualization.

 [⬆ back to top](#contents)